LiberTEM/LiberTEM/docs/source/udf.rst

          - You cannot rely on any particular order of frames this function is called in.
-         - Your function should be pure, that is, it should not have side effects and should only depend on it's input parameters.
+         - Your function should be pure, that is, it should not have side effects beyond modifying the content of result buffers or task data, and should only depend on it's input parameters, including the UDF object :code:`self`.
          """
          self.results.maxbuf[:] = np.maximum(frame, self.results.maxbuf)